softawaregmbh/library-collections/README.md

 # softaware.Collections

-Additional collections and extension methods for IEnumerable.
+New collections and extension methods for existing interfaces like IEnumerable<T> and ICollection<T>